Updated May 22, 2023

-Project documentation is not only a simple chore but it can be thought of as an essential skill set in today’s age.
-Right from college to working professionals, working on projects in an essential part of one’s daily work routine, thus it becomes of imperative importance that one understands how to document, safeguard and preserve one’s project for verification proof and future reference.
-Right from school level, if individuals are thought this simple but effective skill of project documentation and management, it can add a lot of efficiency and productivity in their professional work.
+Project documentation is not only a simple chore, but it can be considered an essential skill set in today’s age.
+From college to working professionals, working on projects is an integral part of one’s daily work routine; thus, it becomes of imperative importance that one understands how to document, safeguard and preserve one’s project for verification proof and future reference.
+Starting from the school level, teaching individuals the simple yet effective skills of project documentation and management can significantly enhance efficiency and productivity in their professional work.
 Taking a Macro perspective, project documentation is an integral part of Project Management.

-There can be various types of projects in various streams that individuals work on, documentation can be of immense benefit and value to the Project Manager because:
+There can be various types of projects in multiple streams that individuals work on; documentation can be of immense benefit and value to the Project Manager because:

 - It provides and serves as proof that the said project has indeed been worked up.

-Below is a snapshot of key stages in the life cycle of a project, and how each stage generates essential project documents that can be used for verification, future references, and verification.
+Below is a snapshot of key stages in the life cycle of a project and how each stage generates essential project documents that can be used for verification, future references, and verification.

-- Project Charter – It lays an overview of the project, mentions key components and objectives of the project and serves as a benchmark.
+- Project Charter – It lays an overview of the project, mentions key components and objectives of the project, and serves as a benchmark.
 It helps the manager follow key objectives time and again.

-- Change management document – It captures actual progress and all changes made in the project
+- Change Management Document – It captures actual progress and all changes made in the project.

-- Technical document – It lays out all technical requirements in terms of technology, design, and specifications.
+- Technical Document – It lays out all technical requirements in terms of technology, design, and specifications.

 - Functional Document – It focuses on how to carry out various functions and guidelines to follow while executing them.

-- Project Schedule – Mentions time frame, resources and project costs.
+- Project Schedule – Mentions time frame, resources, and project costs.

-- Risk Management – It mentions all the risks that could arise in the project, you can rank them and allocate resources accordingly.
+- Risk Management – It mentions all the risks that could arise in the project; you can rank them and allocate resources accordingly.